What we’re building

 sudo apt install ffmpeg -y

-in case you want to export your audio to the mp3
+in case you want to convert your audio to the mp3

 format.
 I’m not going to show you how to install lame